-The Hawaiian Humane Society is working with the City Council on a comprehensive update to our county animal welfare laws.
-Bill 59 will help us save lives by increasing the number of pets with permanent identification, making abandoned animals available for adoption more quickly, reducing the incidence of illness and distress in shelter animals, focusing resources on the animals with the greatest needs, reducing pet overpopulation, and keeping our pets and our community safe.
+During the 2020 legislative session, the Hawaiian Humane Society worked with the Honolulu City Council on a comprehensive update to our county animal welfare laws.
+Bill 59 was put together to help us save lives by increasing the number of pets with permanent identification, making abandoned animals available for adoption more quickly, reducing the incidence of illness and distress in shelter animals, focusing resources on the animals with the greatest needs, reducing pet overpopulation, and keeping our pets and our community safe.

 Learn more about this bill below.